 - Related reading: What is a dream feed and can it help baby sleep longer at night?

 Look for common hunger signs of licking lips or rooting (turning head and opening mouth) and feed on baby’s timeline.

-Note: Feeding baby on demand is ultimately the best course of action for breastfeeding mamas to establish and maintain their supply but in the early days of baby’s life, especially in the first three days, baby might not seem hungry.
+Feeding baby on demand is ultimately the best course of action for breastfeeding mamas to establish and maintain their supply.

 Babies need 8-12 feeds in about 24 hours, so if your little one seems to value sleep more than feedings and you notice it’s been about 2 or 3 hours since your last feed, go ahead and feed your baby.